wkhtmltopdf/wkhtmltopdf/INSTALL.md

 the source code, as it will require approximately 1.2GiB for both the `qt` and `wkhtmltopdf` repositories.
-Each target that is built will require an additional 2.5GiB for compiling the source code and producing the final installer (for Windows) or tarballs (for other OSes), which will be generated in the `static-build/` folder.
+Each target that is built will require an additional 2.5GiB for compiling the source code and producing the final installer (for Windows) or packages (for other OSes), which will be generated in the `static-build/` folder.

-You can create a debug build by passing the ` -debug` flag to the build script.
+You can create a debug build by passing the `-debug` flag to the build script.
-It is recommended to always pass the ` -clean` flag, which removes the existing build folder and performs a clean build.
+It is recommended to always pass the `-clean` flag, which removes the existing build folder and performs a clean build.
 Note that passing `-debug` may increase the disk space required for the build and final binaries for storing the additional debug information.